LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 y = Water depth measured normal (perpendicular) to the bottom of the channel [L].
 If the channel has a small slope (S), then entering the vertical depth introduces only minimal error.

-The table shows the Manning n values for materials that might be used in open channels.
+The table shows the Manning n values for materials that might be used in open channel flow.
 These values were compiled from the references listed under Discussion and References and in the references at the bottom of this web page (note the footnotes which refer to specific references).

 Material Manning n Material Manning n